-Video GPs and adolescent mental health
+Video GPs and teenage mental health

-In this short video, a GP talks about her role treating young people with health or mental health concerns, and referring them to other services.
+In this short video, a GP talks about her role treating young people with general health or mental health concerns, and referring them to other services.
 She says it’s important for teenagers to feel comfortable seeing a GP and discussing their health concerns.

 As your child gets older, he’ll be more likely to see his GP confidentially, without you with him.
 You can help your child make the move to seeing a GP alone